sagemath/trac_to_gh/Issue 4741.md

 # Issue 4741: [with patch, not yet ready for review] Implement S-integral point finding for elliptic curves over Q

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4741

 Original creator: cremona